GhadaSokar/personal-website/content/authors/admin/_index.md

 ---
 I am a PhD candidate at Eindhoven University of Technology, The Netherlands.

 I am currently interested in developing methods that enable deep neural networks to continually learn stream of tasks with changing distribution over time.
 I am practicually interested in methods that address the Stability-Plasticity dilemma with constrained capacity models and limited/no access to previously seen data.
-I believe this enables delevloping intelligent agents applicable to real-world applications where memory and computation constraints should be considered.
+I believe this enables developing intelligent agents applicable to real-world applications where memory and computation constraints should be considered.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.